Thursday, August 21, 2025

-OR FISH WITH LARGE NETS OR HUNT BIG ANIMALS
+ONE CAN'T BRING IN THE HARVEST OR FISH WITH LARGE NETS OR HUNT BIG ANIMALS ALONE

 Pursuing individual gain weakens the community and communal lands become privately owned.
-Then people leave —"He went off to seek his fortune," many fairy tales begin.
+Then people leave "He went off to seek his fortune," is how many fairy tales begin.

-The growing towns let some learn craft or become merchants — that's how a middle class grows up — but most finish as vagabonds, mercenaries or thieves.
+The growing towns let some migrants learn a craft or become merchants — that's how a middle class grows up — but most finish as vagabonds, mercenaries or thieves.

 Those who remain on the land become sharecroppers or serfs.